itom-project/itom/docs/userDoc/source/01_introduction/introduction.rst

 itom Licensing
 ~~~~~~~~~~~~~~~

-The core components and the main application of |itom| is covered by **GNU Library General Public Licence** (GNU LGPL).
+The core components and the main application of |itom| are covered by the **GNU Library General Public Licence** (GNU LGPL).
 All components belonging to
-the SDK of |itom| (e.g. *dataObject*, *pointCloud*, *addInInterface*,...) are additionally covered by **itom exception**.
+the SDK of |itom| (e.g. *dataObject*, *pointCloud*, *addInInterface*,...) are additionally covered by an **itom exception**.
 The main idea of this exception is
-to allow other libraries (e.g. plugins) to include and link agains components of |itom| SDK independent on the specific license model of each "other" library.
+to allow other libraries (e.g. plugins) to include and link agains components of |itom| SDK independent on the specific license model of the respective "other" library.
 All files belonging to the |itom| SDK are included in the folder **SDK** that is shipped with any setup or included in the build directory (when build from sources).

 The full text license of **LGPL** and **itom exception** is also included as file *COPYING* in the source distributions and setups.

-All plugins and designer-plugins that can be integrated in |itom| can have their own licensing.
+All plugins and designer-plugins that can be integrated into |itom| can have their own licensing.
 Therefore the user is referred to the specific licensing documents or
 statements of each external library (plugin).

 itom Exception